kiwi0fruit/jats/README.md

 If No.dom.entp. would have curiosity and novelty seeking Npeo. as central dominant drive.
 To.dom.entp. would have Tpeo. as a dominant drive.
 And it would be something about independent thinking and valuing, using, hacking and fixing systems of the world.

-So each of the static-dynamic functions can be under a temperament that could be described approximately like (just a random classification that most likely is wrong):
+So each of the static-dynamic functions can be under a [Gulenko's Temperament](#41-gulenkos-temperaments-translated) that could be described approximately like (just a random classification that most likely is wrong):

-* PEO - spontaneous proactivity (flexible-maneuvering, perceiving-extraverted-nondynamic),
+* PEO - spontaneous proactivity,
-* JEY - rigid proactivity (linear-assertive, judging-extraverted-dynamic),
+* JEY - rigid proactivity,
-* JIO - rigid reactivity (balanced stable, judging-introverted-nondynamic),
+* JIO - rigid reactivity,
-* PIY - spontaneous reactivity aka adaptivity (receptive-adaptive, perceiving-introverted-dynamic).
+* PIY - spontaneous reactivity aka adaptivity.

 So To.dom.entp. would have dominant drive of spontaneous proactivity concerning systems.